eBay/browser-telemetry/README.md

 ### Ackowledgement

 This module is created as an inspiration from [beaver-logger](https://github.com/krakenjs/beaver-logger).
 Main motivation is to reduce client side JS file size and provide minimal functionality for intercepting logs/metrics/uncaught exceptions on browser side.

+### Privacy Notice

+On running this module/Javascript file on browser, it collects page load metrics, console logs, error logs, unhandled exceptions etc and sends data to backend server for processing.